danielsanjosepro/crisp_ur_demo/README.md

-> [!WARN]
+> [!WARNING]
-> Consider using https://github.com/danielsanjosepro/pixi_ur_ros2.git instead as it simplifies a lot the installation pipeline.
+> Consider using https://github.com/lvjunok/pixi_ur_ros2.git instead as it simplifies a lot the installation pipeline.

 > [!NOTE]
 > ```bash